kamilburda/batcher/docs/sections/Customization/Actions.md

 For GIMP 3.2 and later, you can choose between two different filters responsible for adjusting brightness and contrast: `GEGL` (uses the `gegl:brightness-contrast` filter) and `GIMP` (uses the `gimp:brightness-contrast` filter).

+The `White balance` option is equivalent to `Colors → Auto → White Balance` in GIMP.

 For levels and curves, you need to specify a saved preset file.
 Both GIMP and Photoshop (.alv for levels, .acv for curves) file formats are supported.

 You can save a GIMP preset file for Levels or Curves by choosing `Export Current Settings to File` in the Levels or Curves menu.